HiMyNameIsDavidKim/Paper_List/CNN/ResNet.md

 # Deep Residual Learning for Image Recognition
-* Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun, Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016, pp. 770-778
+* HE, Kaiming, et al. Deep residual learning for image recognition.
+In: Proceedings of the IEEE conference on computer vision and pattern recognition.
+2016. p.
+770-778.
+* CVPR 2016
 <br><br>

 ## [`논문 요약`]